eduardocasino/k-1008-visable-memory-card-replica/README.md

 Welcome to my K-1008 Visable Memory card replica repository.
 This is a work in progress, please check out from time to time.

+Board is now complete and sent for fabrication.

 ## About

 This aims to be a faithful replica of the K-1008 Visable Memory card, a memory expansion and display board for the KIM-1 designed by MTU in the late 70's